sheldonhull/leapp-daemon/README.md

 > :checkered_flag: The project is in active development to replace the current core logic of [Leapp](https://github.com/Noovolari/leapp)

-> :call_me_hand: To jumpstart your contribution to the project we suggest you to come to our [Slack](https://join.slack.com/t/noovolari/shared_invite/zt-noc0ju05-18_GRX~Zi6Jz8~95j5CySA) and have a chat with us; we will point you in the right direction as fast as possible.
+> :call_me_hand: To jumpstart your contribution come to our [Slack](https://join.slack.com/t/noovolari/shared_invite/zt-noc0ju05-18_GRX~Zi6Jz8~95j5CySA) and have a chat with us; we will point you in the right direction.

 > :arrow_down_small: If you wanted to download Leapp click [here to download the stable version](https://github.com/Noovolari/leapp)